epiggy001/nsPopover/README.md

+# modification
+ * All popovers will hide when user clicks on document body.
+ * Shown popover will hide when other popover is triggered.

 # nsPopover

 ``nsPopover`` is a simple component for angularjs applications that adds small overlays of content, like those on the